-Declaration period Distribution paid as additional Series B Preferred Units Cas sh Distribution (in millions) Date paid/payable 2018 Fourth Quarter of 2017 413,658 \$ 16.0 February 13, 2018 First Quarter of 2018 416,657 \$ 16.2 May 14, 2018 2017 Fourth Quarter of 2016 1,130,131 \$ February 13, 2017 First Quarter of 2017 1,154,147 \$ May 12, 2017
+Declaration period Distribution paid as additional Series B Preferred Units Cash Distribution (in millions) Date paid/payable 2018 Fourth Quarter of 2017 413,658 \$ 16.0 February 13, 2018 First Quarter of 2018 416,657 \$ 16.2 May 14, 2018 2017 Fourth Quarter of 2016 1,130,131 \$ - February 13, 2017 First Quarter of 2017 1,154,147 \$ - May 12, 2017 18

-(c) Series C Preferred Units
+(c) ENLK Series C Preferred Units

-Distributions on the Series C Preferred Units accrue and are cumulative from the date of original issue and payable semi-annually in arrears on the 15th day of June and December of each year through and including December 15, 2022 and, thereafter, quarterly in arrears on the 15th day of March, June, September, and December of each year, in each case, if and when declared by our general partner out of legally available funds for such purpose.
-The distribution rate in effect for the Series C Preferred Units for thethree months ended March 31, 2018 was 6.0% per annum.
-Income is allocated to the Series C Preferred Units in an amount equal to the earned distributions for the respective reporting period.
-For the three months ended March 31, 2018, \$6.0 million of income was allocated to the Series C Preferred Units.
+Distributions on the Series C Preferred Units accrue and are cumulative from the date of original issue and payable semi-annually in arrears on the 15th day of June and December of each year through and including December 15, 2022 and, thereafter, quarterly in arrears on the 15th day of March, June, September, and December of each year, in each case, if and when declared by the General Partner out of legally available funds for such purpose.
+The distribution rate in effect for the Series C Preferred Units for the three months ended March 31, 2018 was 6.0% per annum.

-(d) Common Unit Distributions
+(d) ENLK Common Unit Distributions

-Unless restricted by the terms of our credit facility and/or the indentures governing our senior unsecured notes, we must make distributions of 100% of available cash, as defined in our partnership agreement, within 45 days following the end of each quarter.
-Distributions are made to our general partner in accordance with its current percentage interest with the remainder to the common unitholders, subject to the payment of incentive distributions as described below to the extent that certain target levels of cash distributions are achieved.
-The general partner is not entitled to incentive distributions with respect to (i) distributions on the Series B Preferred Units until such units convert into common units or (ii) the Series C Preferred Units.
+Unless restricted by the terms of the ENLK Credit Facility and/or the indentures governing ENLK'ssenior unsecured notes, ENLK must make distributions of 100% of available cash, as defined in its partnership agreement, within45 days following the end of each quarter.
+Distributions are made to the General Partner in accordance with its current percentage interest with the remainder to the common unitholders, subject to the payment of incentive distributions as described below to the extent that certain target levels of cash distributions are achieved.
+The General Partner is not entitled to incentive distributions with respect to (i) distributions on the Series B Preferred Units until such units convert into common units or (ii) the Series C Preferred Units.

-Our general partner owns the general partner interest inus and all of our incentive distribution rights.
-Our general partner is entitled to receive incentive distributions if the amount we distribute with respect to any quarter exceeds levels specified in the partnership agreement.
-Under the quarterly incentive distribution provisions, our general partner is entitled to 13.0% of amounts we distribute in excess of \$0.3125 per unit and 48.0% of amounts we distribute in excess of \$0.375 per unit.
+The General Partner owns the general partner interest in ENLK and all of its incentive distribution rights.
+The General Partner is entitled to receive incentive distributions if the amount ENLK distributes with respect to any quarter exceeds levels specified in its partnership agreement.
+Under the quarterly incentive distribution provisions, the General Partner is entitled to 13.0% of amounts ENLK distributes in excess of \$0.25 per unit, 23.0% of the amounts ENLK distributes in excess of \$0.3125 per unit and 48.0% of amounts ENLK distributes in excess of \$0.375 per unit.

-A summary of the distribution activity relating to the common units for thethree months ended March 31, 2018 and 2017 is provided below:
+A summary of ENLK's distribution activity relating to the common units for thethree months ended March 31, 2018 and 2017 is provided below:

-Declaration period Dist tribution/unit Date paid/payable

-2018

-Fourth Quarter of 2017 \$ 0.39 February 13, 2018
+\$ 0.39 February 13, 2018

-First Quarter of 2018 \$ 0.39 May 14, 2018
+\$ 0.39 May 14, 2018

-2017

-Fourth Quarter of 2016 \$ 0.39 February 13, 2017
+\$ 0.39 February 13, 2017

-First Quarter of 2017 \$ 6 0.39 M
+\$ 0.39 May 12, 2017

+\$ \$ \$ 0.39 \$ 0.39